lucieDb/hives-project/client/README.md

 **Before Rails Config**

 1. Gemfile configuration
-Go to your Gemfile, uncomment the rack-cors gem.
+Go to your Gemfile, check if the rack-cors gem is uncommented.
-Go to config/initializers/cors.rb, uncomment this part and change origins for '*' :
+Go to config/initializers/cors.rb, check if this part is uncommented and change origins for '*' :

 `Rails.application.config.middleware.insert_before 0, Rack::Cors do
   allow do